|

 Best affordable eco-dive resort near Taveuni

-Enticingly down to earth, this eco-dive resort in Fiji is located on beautiful Qamea Island, just north of Taveuni.
+Enticingly down to earth, this Fijian eco-dive resort is located on beautiful Qamea Island, just north of Taveuni.

 It features a handful of charming beachfront bures made from materials sourced in the surrounding area.
-There are options for couples, dive buddies and families.
+There are options for couples, dive buddies and families alike.

-In addition to diving the surrounding waters, there are several surf breaks that can be reached in less than 10 minutes by boat.
+Aside from diving the surrounding waters, there are several surf breaks that can be reached in less than 10 minutes by boat.
+It’s one of the best places to dive AND surf in Fiji!

 Not only does Maqai Beach Eco Resort place emphasis on protecting the area’s coral reefs, but it has a well-established recycling program and maintains an organic garden to supply its kitchen.

-Sustainable business practices are also part of the ongoing training for staff, most of whom come from the surrounding villages.
-It’s this combination of eco-conscious operations and responsible tourism that we absolutely love!
+Sustainable business practices are also part of staff training, with most staff coming from the surrounding villages.
+It’s this combination of eco-conscious operations and responsible tourism initiatives that we absolutely love!

 Matamanoa Island Resort